jameshughes89/cs102/src/site/labs/heaps/heaps.rst

 * Remove the element at the last index in the heap and place it in the root position :math:`i = 0`
 * Compare the moved value with its left and right children at indices :math:`2i + 1` and :math:`2i + 2`

-    * Swap the value with the smaller of the two child's value
+    * Swap the value with the *smaller* of the two children's value

 * Repeat this process until either